// article

-| Component | Latency | Memory | Issue |
+| Component | Latency | Memory | Failure mode |

 |---|---|---|---|

-| LSTM Engine | 8.4s | 245 MB | Blocking TensorFlow calls |
+| LSTM engine | 8.4s | 245 MB | Blocking TensorFlow calls |

-| XGBoost Engine | 5.7s | 89 MB | Synchronous predictions |
+| XGBoost engine | 5.7s | 89 MB | Synchronous predictions |

-| SJM Engine | 1.2s | 12 MB | No async support |
+| SJM (Statistical Jump Model) | 1.2s | 12 MB | No async support |

 class RegimeDetectionService: